 Sasan Gir National Park preserves the remaining population of critically endangered Asiatic lion, whose territory once extended as far afield as Persia.
 The terrain is one of arid, rocky hills separated by deep, well-watered valleys, with beautiful stands of teak, acacia and dhak trees interspersed with grassy plains.

 Tarangire National Park is one of Africa’s best kept secrets.
 Dominated by the Tarangire River, the landscape is a rich mix of trees, grassland plains, swamps and rocky outcrops providing habitats for superb wildlife.
-The area is also excellent for birds of prey and provides a superb habitat for many other species.
+There are vast herds of elephants and Cape buffalo here, and the area is also excellent for birds of prey.

 Satpura National Park is one of India’s most intriguing wildlife destinations.
 Walking safaris are possible here and hides have been built in its meadows, forested plateaux and mountains, which are shared by a number of mammal species, including sloth bear, leopard and bison.